Skip to main content

 Benches, trash cans, fabric structures, fences—there may be more here than you need, and too many elements within a confined site could be more of a hindrance than an aid to active play.

-to tell you.
+Only the circumstances that present themselves will be able to tell you.
 But perhaps the most important safety enhancement that you include won't add a penny to the budget.
 Before sending those drawings out, ask yourself if you've provided good lines of sight.
 A safe playground is a playground where people near and far have an opportunity to observe children at play.
 That simply means an unobstructed view for those who live nearby or those who drive and walk past.
 The more eyes paying attention to what is happening on the playground, the more likely that if an accident does happen, others will be there to lend a hand.

 Add new comment